Terrorism & Democracy in Burkina-Faso: Introduction

+Previous studies examine terrorism's impact on macroeconomic variables such as GDP (\textcite{abadie2003economic}, \textcite{blomberg_macroeconomic_2004}, and \textcite{TAVARES20041039}), trade (\textcite{RePEc:tpr:restat:v:88:y:2006:i:4:p:599-612}; \textcite{deSousaJosé2009TatS}; \textcite{MirzaDaniel2014ALaS}; \textcite{BandyopadhyaySubhayu2018TatA} ), financial markets (\textcite{ChenAndrewH.2004Teot}), tourism (\textcite{EndersWalter1992AEAo}; \textcite{ArinK.Peren2008Tpot}), and Foreign Direct Investment (FDI) (\textcite{AbadieAlberto2008Tatw}).
+Terrorism has a negative impact on GDP, although the effect is relatively small and short-lived compared to internal or external conflicts.
+Additionally, it increases transaction costs, uncertainty, and insurance premiums, resulting in declines in trade.
+In financial markets, terrorism tends to increase risk premiums, making borrowing more expensive.
+We also observe greater volatility in developing financial markets following terrorist events.
+Tourism, not surprisingly, experiences declines in both arrivals and revenues following terrorist attacks.

-While macroeconomic research highlights terrorism’s broad effects on GDP, trade, and investment, more recent studies have focused on its microeconomic consequences, particularly on individuals, firms, and democratic institutions. \textcite{alfano_terrorism_2024} examined the impact of terrorism on school enrollment in Kenya, finding that each attack reduces primary school enrollment by approximately one percentage point, with larger effects in rural areas.
-This decline is driven mainly by parental fear, rather than school infrastructure damage, and disproportionately affects boys.
+While macroeconomic research highlights terrorism's broad effects on GDP, trade, and investment, more recent studies have focused on its microeconomic consequences, particularly on school enrollment (\textcite{alfano_terrorism_2024} ), labour market ( \textcite{BrodeurAbel2018TEoT}), and firm (\textcite{guo_does_2022}; \textcite{belmonte_selection_2019}, \textcite{FICH2023104655}).
+The results suggest that terrorism reduces school enrollment, employment among low-skilled workers, and firm capital investments and inventor productivity.

-The labor market is similarly disrupted by terrorism. \textcite{BrodeurAbel2018TEoT} found that terrorism reduces employment, particularly among low-skilled workers, and lowers wages in industries vulnerable to attacks, such as tourism and retail.

-At the firm level, terrorism increases economic uncertainty, affecting investment and hiring decisions. \textcite{guo_does_2022} finds that firms exposed to high terrorism risk reduce capital investments and shift toward more liquid assets.
-Higher insurance costs also erode profit margins, forcing firms to relocate to safer regions, resulting in economic displacement and reduced local employment. \textcite{belmonte_selection_2019} reports that terrorism reduces hiring and encourages informal labor arrangements, as firms seek to manage uncertainty by avoiding long-term commitments.